-5.0 San Diego State University Trademarks, Trade Names, and Service Marks
+5.0 San Diego State University Trademarks, Trade Names, and Service Marks used with university activities and events.

 5.1.
 Trade or service marks relating to goods or services distributed by the university and its auxiliaries shall be owned by the university or the auxiliary.
 Examples include names, symbols, logos, seal, mascot, or other logos